ezweave/pretty-functional/chapters/one/one.md

 3628800
 ```

-So this seems so trivial, you're asking "where is the recursion?"
+This seems so trivial, you're asking "where is the recursion?"
 Well, in this __toy problem__, it's all in the function I pass to `reduce`:

 ```js
 (p: number, i: number): number => p * i
 ```

-This is, believe it or not, called _recursively_ but it isn't what you are used to seeing.
+Now some of you might know that `reduce` isn't really recursive, and you're correct.
+But it is _often_ used in place of explcit recursion and, aside from the call stack, can be thought of in a similar fashion.

+`reduce` starts with some initial value, then calls the `iteratee` function until it's mapped over all items in the collection.

-A functionalish (wait for it) _recursive_ solution _sans_ reduce looks like this:
+A functionalish truly _recursive_ solution looks like this:

 ```js
 const factorialRecurse = (